 Fire service response time in Greater Manchester quicker than the national average

-This includes time spent on the phone reporting the incident, the crew’s preparation and their journey time.

-The response time was two seconds up on the seven minutes and 12 seconds recorded the year before.
+The response time was up on seven minutes and 12 seconds the year before.

 It ranked fourth out of the 44 fire services in England for response times.